-- 1 These amounts represent a portion of the bonus awarded to each NEO under the 2019 AICP and are reported as Non-Equity Incentive Plan Compensation in the Summary Compensation Table.
-Under the Supplemental Savings Plan, certain senior officers have the opportunity to defer receipt of up to 100% of their cash incentive compensation earned for a respective calendar year during which services are provided. - Each participant has the ability to allocate their account balance across a number of Price funds and the flexibility to rebalance their account as often as they would like.
-The amounts deferred are adjusted daily based on the investments chosen by the participant and, therefore, are not above market or preferential.
-As such, the earnings reported in this column are not included in the Summary Compensation Table. - These amounts represent the aggregate balances in each NEO's account at December 31, 2019.
+1 These amounts represent a portion of the bonus awarded to each NEO under the 2019 AICP and are reported as Non-Equity Incentive Plan Compensation in the Summary Compensation Table.
+Under the Supplemental Savings Plan, certain senior officers have the opportunity to defer receipt of up to 100% of their cash incentive compensation earned for a respective calendar year during which services are provided.

+3 These amounts represent the aggregate balances in each NEO's account at December 31, 2019.
 A portion of each NEO's 2019 deferral election was not contributed to their account until 2020, as the bonus awarded under the 2019 AICP was not certified by the Compensation Committee until then.
 Additionally, the aggregate balance for each NEO at last FYE includes amounts previously reported as Non-Equity Incentive Plan Compensation in a prior year Summary Compensation table.